Convert Documents to PDF in Java with GroupDocs.Viewer

 PdfViewOptions viewOptions = new PdfViewOptions(outputFilePath);

-Step 2: Initialize Viewer and Render Document
+Step 2: Initialize Viewer and Render the Document

 try (Viewer viewer = new Viewer("YOUR_DOCUMENT_DIRECTORY/SAMPLE_DOCX")) {